 Conducting research and operating laboratory facilities require large amounts of energy.
-Therefore, universities receiving substantial amounts of research dollars (like Vanderbilt) use those dollars to operate laboratories and advanced technology to make scientific discoveries that benefit humankind.
+Universities receiving substantial amounts of research dollars (like Vanderbilt) use those dollars to operate laboratories and advanced technology to make scientific discoveries that benefit humankind.
 These activities can increase GHG emissions on a per-person basis and a per-square-foot basis because of energy-intensive, research activities.
 The typical laboratory used four to five times more energy than an equivalent-sized office or classroom.
-While Vanderbilt University's research awards increased from \$455 million in 2005 to \$615 million in 2010, GHG emissions per 1,000 research dollars decreased 29% as shown in Figure 6.6.
+While Vanderbilt University's research awards increased from \$455 million in 2005 to \$587 million in 2011, GHG emissions per 1,000 research dollars decreased 28 percent as shown in Figure 6.6.
 This is an impressive improvement in the energy efficiency of VU's research buildings.
 For more details, please reference Table A.1 in the appendices.

-&lt;sup>33 Avimm, D. (2007).
+&lt;sup>43 Avimm, D. (2007).
 This Man Wants to Green Your Lab.
 Science, v.318, 39-41.